hartwigmedical/hmftools/serve/README.md

 ### Protein resolving for SNVs and (small) INDELs

-Evidence on SNVs and small INDELs generally come in their protein annotated form (eg BRAF V600E).
+Evidence on SNVs and small INDELs generally come in their protein annotated form (e.g. BRAF V600E).
 SERVE uses [transvar](https://github.com/zwdzwd/transvar) to resolve these annotations into genomic coordinates (referred to as hotspots) for the reference genome version that is configured to be used.